dobodu/BOSCH-BNO085-I2C-micropython-library/README.md

 **Optional :**

 - address : will find by itself, but if using 2 BNO08x you need to define it
-- rst_pin : if a pin identifier (Pin #, not Pin object) is defined, will try to hard reset, otherwise, soft reset will be used
+- rst_pin : if a pin identifier (Pin number, not Pin object) is defined, will do a hard reset, otherwise, soft reset will be used
 - debug : print logs from driver

 **Enable the sensor reports**